aedenj/apache-flink-kotlin-starter/README.md

 ### Observing the Job in Action

-After starting the job with one of the methods above, let's observe it reading an writing a message from one Kafak topic to another.
+After starting the job with one of the methods above, let's observe it reading and writing a message from one topic to another.

 1. Start the job using one of the methods above.
 2. In a new terminal start a Kafka producer by running `make start-producer topic='source'`
 3. You'll see the prompt `>`.
 Enter the message `1:{ message: "Hello World!" }`
-4. Navigate to the [Kafdrop](http://localhost:8001/) and view the messages both the `source` and `destination` topics.
+4. Navigate to the [Kafka UI](http://localhost:8001/) and view the messages both the `source` and `destination` topics.
-   If not already so then be sure to change the format from AVRO to DEFAULT or else you won't see anything.

 You should see the message `1:{ message: "Hello World!" }` in both topics.